Start an emergency fund before disaster strikes

 Getting Started with an Emergency Fund

 If you do not know your current budget, it may be hard to decide how much you can afford to put into an emergency fund.
 It will be helpful for you to first complete a Spending Plan.
-See Action Page 3-2: Spending Plan (289 K PDF) from Dollar Works 2.
+See Action Page 3-4: Spending Plan — Short Form (PDF) (also in español)

 While you don’t need a separate savings account to get started, it may be in your best interest to set up an account at a financial institution for your emergency savings.
 In the event of a disaster, you'll need to access your emergency fund.
 If you’ve been keeping that in a jar in your house, your fund could be destroyed in the disaster.
 Also, by keeping your emergency fund in an official savings account, you may be able to earn interest and grow your overall fund automatically.